SamsonPHP/lesson_gallery/docs/OOP approach.md

         foreach ($query->exec() as $dbItem) {

             /*
-             * Render view(output method) and pass object received fron DB and
+             * Render view(output method) and pass object received from DB and
              * prefix all its fields with "image_", return and gather this outputs
              * in $items
              */